Raku/nqp/docs/ops.markdown

 ## isconcrete
 * `isconcrete(Mu $obj --> int)`

-Returns a 1 if the object is not a type object, 0 otherwise.

-## isconcrete_nd
 * `isconcrete_nd(Mu $obj --> int)`

 Returns a 1 if the object is not a type object, 0 otherwise.

-Does not decontainerize the object.
+The `_nd` variant does not decontainerize the object.

 ## iscont
 * `iscont(Mu $obj --> int)`